Policy briefing (PDF) published in November 2014.

-Public realm interventions cover a broad range of activities, from landscaping an existing park or public garden to cleaning up undesired graffiti and street rubbish, or erecting statues and improving pedestrian access to improve a town centre shopping district.
+Public realm interventions aim to create better places to live, or better places to do business by improving the physical environment.
+Public realm interventions cover a broad range of activities, for example landscaping an existing park, cleaning up undesired graffiti and street rubbish, erecting public art , or improving pedestrian access of a town centre shopping district.

-What does the evidence on public realm improvements show?
+What does the evidence say about public realm?